baychub/open_model_zoo/demos/interactive_face_detection_demo/README.md

    #.
 The application reads command-line parameters and loads up to five networks depending on ``-m...`` options family to the Inference Engine.
    #.
 The application gets a frame from the OpenCV VideoCapture.
    #.
-The application performs inference on the Face Detection network.
-   #.
 The application performs up to five simultaneous inferences, using the Age/Gender, Head Pose, Emotions, Facial Landmarks, and Anti-spoof detection networks if they are specified in the command line.
    #.
 The application displays the results.